Sustainable Cooks

 • If you anticipate having leftovers, try adding the spinach to each individual bowl and ladling the hot soup over it.
 This will prevent the spinach from wilting too much when you reheat portions the next day.

-• We have tested this recipe with both fresh/refrigerated and frozen tortellini.
+• We have tested this recipe with both fresh/refrigerated and frozen tortellini, and both work well.
 You do not need to adjust the cooking time for different types.
-If using frozen, just a head’s up that the final texture will be a bit softer.
+If using frozen, just a heads-up that the final texture will be a bit softer.

 • Want to make your meal prep faster?
 Use frozen kale, frozen swiss chard, frozen spinach, frozen onions, and frozen garlic for a dinner that requires zero chopping.